Zen-Coderon/Choco-Factory/README.md

 # PRODIGY_WD_01
-Web Dev Task-1 Of Internship Program By Prodigy Welcome to Our Choco Factory Website
+Welcome to Our Choco Factory Website
 This repository showcases our chocolate factory website, designed to provide a delightful experience for our visitors.
 Below, you'll find important information about the website and its contents.